course-dprep/imdb-runtime-ratings/README.md

 ```

 ## Dependencies
-This project runs in R (≥ 4.0) and requires Make (included with macOS/Linux; available via Git Bash or Rtools on Windows).
+This project runs in R (≥ 4.0) and requires Make (included with macOS/Linux; available via Git Bash or Rtools on Windows) and Pandoc [Installation guide] (https://tilburgsciencehub.com/topics/computer-setup/software-installation/document-creation/pandoc/).
 All necessary R packages are listed and installed through the setup scripts (install_packages_for_data_preparation.R and install_packages_for_analysis.R) included in the data preparation and analysis folders.
 All required R packages are installed automatically when you run make.

 ## Running Instructions